ekatyshev/js-ts-webdev-tasks/README.md

 - URL: `category/:categoryName` where `categoryName` is the dynamic name of the selected category i.e. `category/skincare`, `category/laptops`
 - All products related to the selected category should be displayed
   - Backend call to get products in the category `GET /products/category/:categoryName` https://dummyjson.com/docs/products#products-category
-- Click on any product opens "Product Detail Page" for the selected product: `/product/:productId`
+- Click on any product opens "ProductCard Detail Page" for the selected product: `/product/:productId`
 - Filters panel
   - Brand filters should contain all brands from the products inside category
   - Each brand is selectable